outdreamer/build-a-cure-1/docs/reference/bio_system_analysis.md

 			- inject variance sources to handle change types on change platforms

+			- salt kills microbes of many kinds, can it be used internally to kill specific microbes of certain structures

 			- for conditions that harm a set of filtration organs, can other filtration organs be converted to fulfill its functions temporarily
 				- some kidney functions like fluid balance can be done by other processes like mucus removal (sneezing), salt removal (crying), or fluid removal (vomiting, sweating) - or with chemical processes like evaporation or non-water topical solvents
 				- what system relationships exist to fulfill functions of other systems?